qm210/wledline-trophies/readme.md

 // if set, this will always delete the config file on the controller at boot
 #define RESET_CONFIG

-// if set, this will increase logging to read from the Serial monitor (e.g. the one in PlatformIO)
+// if set, this will increase logging to read from any Serial monitor (baud 115200)
 #define WLED_DEBUG
 ```